 Our gentle girl had hip problems and never did like walking very far.
 But oh how she loved the short trails along the North Fork of the Santiam River in the Cascade Mountains above our home in Salem.
 She’s back there now among the Douglas fir, salal and the ten thousand shades of green she found so inviting.

 How Do You Say Adios in Spanish?

-I may be a sentimental old fool but it eases my mind knowing each of our old friends, the pets who saw us through hard time and also shared the best of times are at rest in an environment they particularly loved.
+I may be a sentimental fool but it eases my mind knowing each of our old friends, the pets who saw us through hard times and also shared the best of times are at rest in an environment they particularly loved.

 Rest well my friends.